icerpc/icerpc-docs/pages/docs/slice/basics/contract-first.md

 interface. `{Name}Proxy` implements `I{Name}`.
 The generated C# interface includes a method per operation in the Slice interface.

-For example, the generated interface for `Hello` is:
+The generated interface for our `Hello` Slice interface is:
 ```csharp
 // generated code
 namespace HelloExample;